TeaZea/TIL-Data-Warehouse-and-ETL-Architecture-Fundementals/README.md

 # TIL: Data Warehouse and ETL Architecture

-### TLDR;
+### TLDR + Sales Order Transaction Fact Table;
 This is a collection of the basic fundementals of data warehouseing and ELT architecture I've learned.
 This repo showcases some schema and SCD assignments I've completed as well as a 'cap stone' project I took the initiative of completing.

----

-### Dessert first...
-Here's a project I decided to do to put the fundementals I learned on display TODO
+[This](https://github.com/TeaZea/Data-Warehouse-and-ETL-Architecture-Fundementals/tree/main/Sales%20Order%20Transactional%20Fact%20Table) a project I decided to do so I can put the fundementals I learned on display.

+(TODO detailed views of each branch of the snowflake + reasoning)

 ---